Of all the marketing disciplines, I find advertising to be the most misunderstood.

 This is one reason why print advertising and broadcast advertising (radio, television) are not as effective as they once were.
 Consumers are simply bombarded with too many messages.

 If you watch sitcoms on Hulu.com you'll notice a major difference between the advertisements on Hulu and the traditional ads on network television.
-While the networks feature 30 second spots from numerous advertisers, Hulu features just one advertiser per 30 minute episode.
+While the networks feature 30 second spots from numerous advertisers, Hulu features just one advertiser per 30 minute episode (Editorial note: Hulu's ad placements/strategy have changed since this article was written).
 Hulu's strategy is much more effective for its advertisers because of the lower volume.

 Rule #7: Advertising no longer impacts buying decisions like it once did